grafana/agent/production/tanka/grafana-agent/v1/README.md

 - `newScrapingService(name, namespace, replicas)`: (Not yet available).
 Create a scalable deployment of clustered Agents.
 Requires being given a KV store such as Redis or ETCD.

-## Configure Prometheus
+## Configure Metrics

-- `withPrometheusConfig(config)`: Creates a Prometheus config block.
+- `withMetricsConfig(config)`: Creates a metrics config block.
-- `defaultPrometheusConfig`: Default Prometheus config block.
+- `defaultMetricsConfig`: Default metrics config block.
-- `withPrometheusInstances(instances)`: Creates a Prometheus instance config to tell the Agent what to scrape.
+- `withMetricsInstances(instances)`: Creates a metrics instance config to tell the Agent what to scrape.
 - `withRemoteWrite(remote_writes)`: Configures locations to remote write metrics to.
 Controls remote writes globally.
-- `scrapeInstanceKubernetes`: Default Prometheus instance config to scrape from Kubernetes.
+- `scrapeInstanceKubernetes`: Default metrics instance config to scrape from Kubernetes.

 ## Configure Logs